nickjwhite/diogenes/README.md

 recommend using it: if another version of Diogenes with the same version number is already installed, the Mac package installer will leave it untouched, will not install the new package, and will nonetheless report success.
-So right now Diogenes.app is distributed in a simple zip file, which seems to work fine for users.
+The Diogenes.app for OS X is distributed in a simple zip file, which seems to work fine for users.

 To build an installer for your target platform, run one of the